mucommander/mucommander/readme.txt

 Known issues:
  - Translations not up-to-date (some of the new 0.8 features are untranslated)
- - Write/execute modes are not preserved when a file is copied, this will be solved with Java 1.6
  - Zip files encoded in a charset other than UTF-8 will not display non-ASCII filenames properly due to a limitation of java.util.zip (http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4244499)
  - Some BZ2 archives can not be properly opened
  - SFTP connections to some ssh servers cannot be established